alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 - implementing infrastructure as code (checked into version control)
 - constantly running tests and enforcing coverage

-While we could probably identify several viable options for the items in this list, one idea comes to mind that would quickly satisfy them all: a CI/CD workflow, of course!
+While we could probably identify several viable implementations of the items in this list, one idea comes to mind that would quickly satisfy them all: a CI/CD workflow, of course!

 _Note: I'm assuming readers are aware of what "CI/CD" (continuous integration, continuous delivery) entails.
 If you're unfamiliar with the term, here's a <a href="https://stackify.com/what-is-cicd-whats-important-and-how-to-get-it-right/" target="_blank">brief overview</a> of the topic._